perguth/chromeos-welcome-to-estonia/README.md

 > Sets up ChromeOS with all the tools needed for the e-Residency of Estonia.

-It installs and configures:
+This setup installs and configures the following:

-- **open-eid** - The system programm that connects the smart card reader.
-You never need to use it directly.
-- [**DigiDoc4**](https://www.id.ee/en/rubriik/using-digidoc4/) - The software you can use to sign and encrypt documents.
+- [**DigiDoc4**](https://www.id.ee/en/rubriik/using-digidoc4/): Software for signing and encrypting documents.
-- **Firefox** - A browser to open websites that need to access the e-Residency card.
+- **Firefox**: Browser for accessing websites that require the e-Residency card.
+- Required system services (not used directly by users):
+  - OpenSC
+  - Custom service for plug-and-play card functionality

 You need to install manually:

-- **Firefox extension** - To enable card access.
-You never need to use it directly.
+- **Firefox extension**: Enables card access for websites.
+This extension operates in the background and doesn't require direct interaction.

 ## Installation